brendansailer/Computer-Networks-CSE30264-/program1/README.txt

-In this directory, please find udpserver.c and udpclient.c along with File1, File2, and File3.txt
+In this directory, please find udpserver.c and udpclient.c along with File1, File2, and File3.txt and pg1lib.h

 To compile my code, please type 'make' and the Makefile will make the two executables.